kavehtehrani/world_clock/README.md

-# Small GUI for a compact World Clock
+# Small GUI for a compact world clock

 Wrote this since Win10 only allows two native clocks and the world clock app is too massive.